dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/about-access.md

 <Lightbox src="/img/docs/dbt-cloud/dbt-cloud-enterprise/access-control/sso-mapping.png" width="60%" title="Example of an SSO group mapped to a dbt Cloud group." />

-See [role-based access control](#role-based-access-control) for more information about mapping SSO groups for user assignment to dbt Cloud groups.
+Refer to [role-based access control](#role-based-access-control) for more information about mapping SSO groups for user assignment to dbt Cloud groups.

 ## Grant access